EnzyNien/small_requests_QPython3_android/README.md

-#Small changes in urequests to work with QPython 3 on android.
+Small changes in urequests to work with QPython3 on android.
-#Is a weak alternative to "requests"
+Is a weak alternative to "requests"

 # wipy-urllib